ruiying-ocean/cgeniepy/docs/source/about.rst

 How was this package created?
 ------------------------------
-I use cGENIE for my PhD research and I kept writing analysing codes in Python to achieve ideas in my mind.
+I use cGENIE for my PhD research and I kept writing analysing codes in Python to implement ideas in my mind.
 For example, I want to plot the data in a different projection.
 I want to achieve some clean syntax using method chaining (e.g., :code:`data.do_a().do_b().do_c()`).
-I also want to make all my codes sustianble, reproducible, and performs quickly.
-Finally, I feel it good to package my codes to the cGENIE community.
+I also want to make all my codes sustainable, reproducible, without losing performance.
+Finally, these codes become a package and I think it fun to share with the cGENIE community.

 What does this package provide?